Azure/java-aks-aca-dapr-workshop/docs/modules/9-Module/9-2-1-azure-key-vault-secrets-store-setup.md

 ---
-title: Part 1 - Setup Azure Keyvault as a secrets store
+title: Part 1 - Setup Azure Keyvault as a secret store
-parent: Use Azure Keyvault as a secrets store
+parent: Use Azure Keyvault as a secret store
 has_children: false
 nav_order: 1
 ---

-# Part 1 - Setup Azure Key Vault as a secrets store
+# Part 1 - Setup Azure Key Vault as a secret store

 This bonus assignment is about using Azure Key Vault as a [secret store](https://docs.dapr.io/operations/components/setup-secret-store/).
 You will create the [Azure Key Vault secret store component](https://docs.dapr.io/reference/components-reference/supported-secret-stores/azure-keyvault/) provided by Dapr.